awesto/django-shop/docs/howto/how-to-payment.rst

 Shop interface
 ===============

-While we could solve this with defining a superclass for all Payment backends, the better approach to plugins is to implement inversion-of-control, and let the backends hold a reference to the shop instead.
+While we could solve this with defining a superclass for all payment backends, the better approach to plugins is to implement inversion-of-control, and let the backends hold a reference to the shop instead.

-The reference interface for Payment backends is located at shop.payment.payment_backend_base.PaymentBackendAPI
+The reference interface for payment backends is located at shop.payment.payment_backend_base.PaymentBackendAPI